-We have and will in the future engage experts to assist us with respect to our operations.
-We deal with various regulatory and governmental agencies and the rules and regulations of such agencies.
-No assurances can be given that we will be successful in our efforts or dealings with these agencies.
-Further, in order for us to operate and grow our business, we need to continually conform to the laws, rules and regulations of the jurisdictions in which we operate.
+The Company has and will in the future engage experts to assist with respect to the Company's operations.
+The Company deals with various regulatory and governmental agencies and the rules and regulations of such agencies.
+No assurances can be given that the Company will be successful in its efforts or dealings with these agencies.
+Further, in order for the Company to operate and grow its business, the Company needs to continually conform to the laws, rules and regulations of the jurisdictions in which it operates.
 It is possible that the legal and regulatory environment pertaining to the exploration and development of precious metals mining properties will change.
-Uncertainty and new regulations and rules could increase our cost of doing business or prevent us from conducting our business.
+Uncertainty and new regulations and rules could increase the Company's costs of doing business or prevent the Company from conducting its business.